AudienceSecondary school, Tertiary

 Download the FrogID app, iOS app or Android app and create an account.
 Become familiar with the different features of the app, such as how to make a recording, take a photo and add notes about the habitat where you hear a frog, and how to submit your call to the Australian Museum.
 You can also become an audio DNA expert by listening to the calls submitted by researchers and other participants - each species has a unique call.

-A special opportunity to learn from the expert in using citizen science to grow Australia's biggest data set about frogs.
-Dr Jodi Rowley is a biologist with a focus on amphibian diversity, ecology and conservation, and a passion for communicating biodiversity conservation.
-Discover the "Meet an expert" session.
+A special opportunity to learn from the experts!
+In this video Dr Jodi Rowley, a biologist with a focus on amphibian diversity, ecology and conservation, and a passion for communicating biodiversity conservation, talks about FrogID and answers questions about frogs.

 Visit local frog habitats and use the FrogID App to record frog calls